-As international art consultants, Artelier specialises in curating art for luxury hospitality, residential, yacht and aviation projects.
+As hotel art consultants, Artelier specialises in curating art for luxury hospitality, residential, yacht and aviation projects.
 As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom art commissions tailored to the project.
-In this article, we offer an insight into how expertly curated art can create unforgettable hotel spaces.
+In this article, we offer an insight into how expertly curated art responds to a new generation of luxury hotel interiors.

 Expectations of the Elite Traveller

 When travelling the world in pursuit of new experiences or as part of a sophisticated business trip, what does the high-end traveller look for in a luxury hotel?
 How could a hotel lobby or presidential suite be given an added edge, so that it exceeds the expectations of the discerning traveller who is accustomed to the highest standards of worldwide luxury?

 Often, art for the hotel sector may veer into leaving an unremarkable impression – it can be tasteful, pleasing, but altogether unsurprising, as it blends into an invisible layer of the interior design scheme.

 By contrast, hotel art collections that have been thoughtfully and intelligently researched, curated and commissioned are the ideal opportunity to offer guests something that rises to the calibre of the luxury connoisseur.
 Memorable hotel art which resonates with the context, whilst elegantly communicating the mood and design of a space, can set the tone for an experience that is not only first-class, but extraordinary.